 We recognize that being admitted to any of our programs, and particularly to the hospital, can be a trying time.
 We treat all people with dignity and respect, and we strive to make the experience both positive and helpful.
-To help assure that the admissions process goes smoothly please contact our Patient Access Department to schedule an appointment prior to arriving at the Brattleboro Retreat.
+To help assure that the admissions process goes smoothly please contact our Patient Access Department where the clinical support staff will help coordinate any pre-admission steps that need to occur.
+We value you and look forward to helping you in a safe manner following COVID guidelines.
+All referrals for inpatient admissions are submitted through local crisis teams and emergency rooms.

 Common steps in the admissions process: